mozilla-services/syncstorage-rs/CONTRIBUTING.md

 ## Bug Reports

 You can file issues here on GitHub.
 Please try to include as much information as you can and under what conditions you saw the issue.
+We will do our best to triage the issue as soon as possible.

 ## Sending Pull Requests